Loading

 Efferocytosis and Anthrax: Implications for Bacterial Sepsis?

 Bacillus anthracis (Ba) is a gram-positive, rod-shaped, spore- and toxin-forming bacterium.
 While mainly an herbivore pathogen, human infection with Ba spores can occur through a number of routes including cutaneous, gastrointestinal, injectional, or inhalational.
+The deadliest form of anthrax exposure is through inhalation of Ba spores, leading to systemic dissemination of the bacteria, with mortality ranging from 45% to 90%.

 Ca2+/calmodulin-dependent Protein Kinases in Leukemia Development